ed1868/nfcTagsforCoffeeShop/NFCStamps/README.md

 # Setting up

-This project is created by AI Nomads
+-This project is created by AI Nomads
-You must have an Iphone 8 or newer
+-You must have an Iphone 8 or newer

 ## Enabling NFC Tags reading